roncampbell/NICAR2019/Data analysis in R.md

 library(readxl)

 As you may have heard, California has two seasons, fire and flood.
 Let us now ponder fire.
+CalFire, the state's wildlands fire department, keeps track of wildfires going back decades on an Excel spreadsheet.
+We'll import, analyze and visualize California's fiery past.

+> Wildfires <- read_excel("California Wildfires_100.xlsx")